GazzaJ/CI-MS4-RefereE-pay/README.md

     - Username
     - email
     - password
-Additional paramaters like First Name, Last Name and the users Admin/superuser status can be set in the Admin console.
+Additional parameters like First Name, Last Name and the users Admin/superuser status can be set in the Admin console.

  - **Fee**
     This table stores the Match Officials match fees by age group and role:
     - Age e.g. U10 (Under 10)
     - Referee (referees match fee £)
     - Asst_referee (assistant referees match fee £)
     - Milage rate (agreed value per mile travelled in excess of 10 miles)
-    >I have included the milage rate for travel expenses in the event I change the logic, in future versions, to calculate the travel expenses by distance travellled rather than allowing match officials to input their expenses.
+    >I have included the milage rate for travel expenses in the event I change the logic, in future versions, to calculate the travel expenses by distance travelled rather than allowing match officials to input their expenses.

  - **Venue**
-    The Venuw table stores the pitch location details, can be rendered to provide pitch location information to website users, who are Team Coaches, Match Officials or potentially supporters :
+    The Venue table stores the pitch location details, can be rendered to provide pitch location information to website users, who are Team Coaches, Match Officials or potentially supporter's :
     - Name (Playing field name)
     - Short name (Convenient short name if required)
     - Street Address